rtoma/logspout-redis-logstash/README.md

 If you are unable to code, feel free to create a issue describing your feature request or bug report.

 ## Changelog

+### 0.1.4

+- Added support for JSON input.
+See the paragraph for more information.
+Thanks to dickiedick62!

 ### 0.1.3